vanilla/vanilla/themes/default/README.txt

    sure to change the array key like this: $ThemeInfo['YourThemeNameHere'].
 3. Create a "design" subfolder and copy /applications/garden/design/style.css and /applications/vanilla/design/vanilla.css into it.
+4. Any background images you want to continue using (like the star png images for bookmarking) should be copied along with their respective stylesheets.
-4. Go to your Dashboard, Themes, and apply your new theme.
+5. Go to your Dashboard, Themes, and apply your new theme.
-5. Edit the copied CSS files to look however you wish!
+6. Edit the copied CSS files to look however you wish!

 Other things you should know: